-Sample number Sample type Sample weight, g Location and comments Lunar-surface photographs g. e. t. , day: hr: min Crew comments relating to samples Documented samples - Continued "No. We've got a good spot.
+Sample number Sample type Sample weight, g Location and comments Lunar-surface photographs g.e.t., day:hr:min Crew comments relating to samples Documented samples - Continued Problems with cameras interrupted the retrieval of the core.
+05: 1 3: 32 to 05: 1 3: 36 "No. We've got a good spot.
 I don't think - really think this is the right place.
 Some of those things aren't so obvious."
 CDR "Got awful solid, didn't it?"
 LMP "Yes, it's going.
 Let me wiggle it a bit.
 It's got one core tube completely in now.
-Have to hit it harder." : 1 CDR "Okay.
+Have to hit it harder."
+CDR "Okay.
 He's up to the bottom of the handgrip portion of the upper tube.
 He's really driving that baby.
 Hit something solid there, didn't you?"
-1 1 LMP "No. It's just getting down there, Pete."
-1 ; CDR "Hey, that baby is in the ground."
+LMP "No. It's just getting down there, Pete."
+CDR "Hey, that baby is in the ground."
 LMP "We've got a double.
-Now the question is can we pull it out ?" : Problems with cameras interrupted the retrieval of the core.
-05:13:32 CDR "It's coming up real easy."
-05:13:36 LMP "What?"
+Now the question is can we pull it out?"
+CDR "It's coming up real easy."
+LMP "What?"
 CDR "I say it's coming up real easy."
 LMP "Looked for a minute like you were going down real easy.
 The core tube hangs in and your feet just sink down.
-Okay, hold." : CDR "I think we dropped an end of the tube we shouldn't have dropped."
-LMP "No." ţ.
-CDR "Yes.
+Okay, hold."
+CDR "I think we dropped an end of the tube we shouldn't have dropped."
+LMP "No." CDR "Yes.
 We got to take them apart.
-Remember?" i LMP "Okay.
-Well, what we'll have to do is pick it up, right over there." i CDR "It's right back there.
+Remember?"
+LMP "Okay.
+Well, what we'll have to do is pick it up, right over there."
+CDR "It's right back there.
 It's someplace buried in the dirt.
 I see it.
 Ha.
 Ha.
 Right here.
 Wait a minute.
-I'll get it with the - Here, you hold the core tube."
-4 -1 1 LMP "Okay.
-Just a second.
-Just a second.
-Okay.
-I've got the core tube.
-I'll start unscrewing it"
+I'll get it with the - llere, you hold the core tube.
+T'll start unscrewing it"